 Earn more on your savings when interest rates are high

 A higher base rate is good news for savers – as you may be able to earn more interest on your savings.
 This can encourage people to save more than when interest rates are low.

 How much changing interest rates will affect your savings depends on the type of savings account you have and how much you have saved.

 How can changing interest rates affect your mortgage?

 As interest rates rise and fall, so can mortgage rates.
-How much this affects you depends on the:
+How this affects you depends on the:

 - type of mortgage you have

 If you have a fixed-rate mortgage – the interest is fixed for a set period of time.
 If interest rates change, generally during this period, it won’t affect your fixed rate or your monthly payments.

 If you’re on a variable rate mortgage, or have a tracker mortgage, a change in the base rate – and interest rates – is likely to have an impact on your monthly payments.